canderton3/7641Team24/midterm_report.md

 | 10 | 0 | 104 | 0% |
 | 11 | 0 | 41 | 0% |

+The plot visualizing the clusters and their makeup is below.
+Many of the clusters seem to be overlapping, but we can most likely attribute that to some other dimension that we just cannot visualize accurately.
+You can see the sage green cluster that holds many of the star-shaped points and therefore where the majority of the CANDIDATE points lie.
+You can also pick out a few star shapes in the bright blue cluster, which are relatively close to the sage green star-shapes, which makes sense.

 ![](images/dbscan_clusters_top10.png)

+The silhouette coefficient for the 10 feature dataset is relatively low - 0.250.
+It is much lower than the 5 feature dataset, which has a very similar cluster spread as seen below.
+This could be due to the over 300 outliers that are not accounted for in the cluster distribution.

 #### Using Top 5 Features
 **Parameter Values:** &epsilon; = 0.5, min_samples = 6
 **Silhouette Coefficient:** = 0.928

+The distribution of CANDIDATE objects in each cluster is extremely similar to the 10 feature dataset, even comparing the percentages of CANDIDATE Objects in the clusters.
+However, the 5 feature model accounts for almost all of the data points passed in, with a total of 7,962 data points.
+This leaves this model with only about 30 outliers, a mere 10% of the outliers detected in the 10 feature model.

 | Cluster | Number of CANDIDATES | Number of FALSE POSITIVES | **Percent CANDIDATE Objects in Cluster** |
 |---|---|---|---|
 | 0 | 3986 | 0 | 100% |